redecentralize/alternative-internet/README.md

 ### Trovebox

 [Trovebox](https://github.com/photo) is an open source photo sharing webapp (like Instagram), which you can self-host. iOS and Android apps also open source.
-Uses cloud storage for the actual photos, currently.
-Originally known as OpenPhoto.
+Uses cloud or local storage for the actual photos.
+Originally known as OpenPhoto; see also [theopenphotoproject.org](http://theopenphotoproject.org).

 ### Truecrypt